popphp/pop-kettle/README.md

 -------

 The `pop-kettle` component comes automatically installed when you install the full Pop PHP Framework.
-However, if you need to install it manually you can place a copy of the `kettle` script from the `vendor/popphp/pop-kettle/kettle` location in the main project folder (adjacent to the `vendor` folder):
+You should see the `kettle` script in the main project directory.
+However, if that is not the case and you need to install it manually, you can place a copy of the `kettle` script from the `vendor/popphp/pop-kettle/kettle` location in the main project folder (adjacent to the `vendor` folder):

 ```bash
 $ cp vendor/popphp/popphp-framework/kettle .